sethsandaru/sethsandaru/README.md

 Living in Vietnam & working with engineers around the globe 😆.
 Can't start my day with a lovely Ca Phe Sua Da Saigon (Milk Coffee) ☕️.

 My facts:
- - The first-ever programming language I learned was **Lua** (in 2009 - when I was a 9th-grade student) to develop games 👀
+ - The first-ever programming language I learned was **Lua** (in 2009 - when I was a 9th-grade student) to make quests & NPCs in games 👀
    - And then, **PHP** (2010) 😎
- - I do cardio almost every day (at least 20 mins).
-My favorites: Running & Jump Rope 🏃‍♂️
+ - I do cardio almost every day (20~30 mins).
+Favorites: Running & Jump Rope 🏃‍♂️
  - I love to try every kind of beer (but <=6.5% 🥹)

 ## My personal projects/products